wp-plugins/dx-delete-attached-media/readme.txt

 Yes, as long as you attach images via the Media button, they are going to be deleted once the post/post type entry is deleted.

+= Does it work for all of the deleted posts? =

+It works for all of your deleted posts, as long as you delete them from the system.
+Keep in mind that the soft delete sends your post to Trash first, and deleting the media would happen once your Trash is being emptied.

 == Changelog ==

+= 0.5 =
+* Description update and version bump

 = 0.4 =
 * First release